comet-dev/ices/README.md

 </p>
 # Ices

-Ices are contained formats that simplifies distribution and installation for CometJS.
+Ices are contained formats that simplifies distribution and installation for CometJS, like RubyGems.

 ## Get Started
 npm install: